bernardjason/dreg/PRIVACY.md

 # Dreg

-This is an open source Android app developed by Bernard Jason.
+This is an open source Android/WASM//Desktop app developed by Bernard Jason.
 The source code is available on GitHub under the Apache license; the app is also available on Google Play.

 I hereby state to the best of my knowledge I have not programmed this app to collect any personally identifiable information.